The VirtualBox DHCP server has not assigned an IP address to the virtual device

 The virtual device is using too many CPUs

-You cannot use all your CPU cores when running a virtual device: you need to preserve 1 or 2 cores for your operating system.
+You cannot use all your CPU cores when running a virtual device.
+You need to preserve 1 or 2 cores for the operating system.

 You should not need more than 4 CPUs for a virtual device to run Android 10 or above comfortably.